-Abstract-The increasing pervasiveness of information and communication technology (ICT) in transport systems changes the requirements on techniques and tools for transport simulation modelling.
-Novel ICT-powered responsive mobility services, such as real-time on-demand transport, are interaction-rich in a sense that they rely on frequent, ad hoc interactions between various entities of the transport system.
-These interactions have to be properly captured in the model if it is to accurately represent the dynamics of the modelled transport system.
-Unfortunately, existing modelling tools are not well suited for modelling interaction-rich transport systems.
-We have therefore developed a novel modular simulation framework designed specifically for modelling transport systems in which ad hoc interactions and decision making play an important role.
-The framework provides an extensible library of modelling elements based on a unifying ontology of agent-based modelling abstractions, a high-performance discrete-event simulation engine and suite of tools supporting real-world deployment and utilization of implemented models.
-By fully leveraging the conceptual foundation of multiagent systems, our framework provides flexibility and extensibility that is difficult to achieve by existing approaches.
-We demonstrate the applicability of the framework on the models of five distinct interaction-rich transport systems.
+Abstract-The increasing penetration of information and communication technology (ICT) in transport systems changes the requirements on techniques and tools for transport simulation modelling.
+Novel ICT-powered mobility services, such as real-time on-demand transport, rely on complex, ad hoc interactions between different entities of the transport system.
+These interactions have to be captured in the model if it is to provide accurate representation of the modelled transport system.
+Unfortunately, existing modelling tools are not well suited for modelling such interaction-rich transport systems.
+We address this problem and provide a modular simulation framework suitable for modelling transport systems in which ad hoc interactions and decision making play an important role.
+By fully employing the agent-based modelling paradigm, our framework provides flexibility and extensibility that cannot be achieved by traditional approaches.
+More specifically, the framework provides an extensible library of model elements based on a unifying ontology of modelling abstractions, a highperformance discrete-event simulation engine and suite of tools supporting real-world deployment and utilization of implemented models.
+We demonstrate the flexibility and effectiveness of the framework on several specific models of interaction-rich transport systems.